chinookng/cachet-url-monitor/README.md

  ### cachetCredentials.js
  > __headers__: You can set headers for your connection here.
-The major ones have been set already.
+The major ones have already been set.